toneloc/stable-channels/README.md

 - These node runners are called <b>Stable Receivers</b>.
 - On the other side of the channel are <b>Stable Providers</b>.

 Stable Providers want to leverage their bitcoin.
-In simple terms, this means that Stable Providers want to use their Bitcoin to get more Bitcoin.
-However, Stable Receivers put their Bitcoin at risk by doing so.
+In simple terms, this means that Stable Providers want to use their bitcoin to get more bitcoin.
+However, Stable Receivers put their bitcoin at risk by doing so.

 Each of these two nodes query 5 price feeds every 5 minutes.
 Then, based on the new price, they update their channel balance with their counterparty to keep the Stable Receiver stable at $100 of bitcoin.
 - Each party remains self-custodial.